Large spots on the child's body. Diseases that cause spots on a child's body

 • affects the chest, abdomen, legs, arms and face.

-If itching appears, this may indicate an allergy to medications.
-The rash in infectious mononucleosis is combined with lymphadenopathy, sweating, chills, fever, tonsil damage, enlargement of the liver and spleen.
-Complications of the disease are meningoencephalitis, lung damage, thrombocytopenia and hepatitis.
+If itching occurs, this may indicate an allergy to medications.
+The rash in infectious mononucleosis is combined with lymphadenopathy, sweating, chills, fever, tonsil damage, enlarged liver and spleen.
+Complications of the disease include meningoencephalitis, lung damage, thrombocytopenia and hepatitis.
 Getting rid of the Epstein-Barr virus is very difficult.
 It can live in the body for many years.

-The appearance of a speck or profuse rash on the body may indicate the development of rubella in a child.
-This is a viral pathology that occurs most often in a mild form.
-Rubella is accompanied by a rash, fever, and swollen lymph nodes.
+The appearance of a spot or a profuse rash on the body may indicate the development of rubella in a child.
+This is a viral pathology, most often occurring in a mild form.
+Rubella is accompanied by a rash, fever and swollen lymph nodes.
 The peculiarity of this disease is that it often leads to outbreaks.
 They occur every 6-9 years.

 The incubation period is 2-3 weeks.
-With this disease, the following symptoms are possible:
+The following symptoms are possible with this disease:

 • exanthema;